 38 The Gershonites were counted by their clans and families.
 39All the men from THIRTY to fifty years of age who came to serve in the work at the tent of meeting,

 42 The Merarites were counted by their clans and families.
 43All the men from THIRTY to fifty years of age who came to serve in the work at the tent of meeting,

 46 So Moses, Aaron and the leaders of Israel counted all the Levites by their clans and families.
 47 All the men from THIRTY to fifty years of age who came to do the work of serving and carrying the tent of meeting

-John’s record of the Jewish feasts helps to build a chronology of Jesus’ ministry:
+John’s record of the Jewish feasts helps to build a chronology of Jesus’ one year ministry:

 When it was almost time for the Jewish Passover, Jesus went up to Jerusalem.